gbdev/gb-asm-tutorial/src/part3/story-screen.md

 {{#include ../../galactic-armada/src/main/utils/text-utils.asm:typewriter-effect}}
 ```

-We'll call the "DrawText_WithTypewriterEffect" function exactly how we called the "DrawTextTilesLoop" function.
+We'll call the `DrawText_WithTypewriterEffect` function exactly how we called the `DrawTextTilesLoop` function.
 We'll pass this function which tile to start on in de, and the address of our text in hl.

 We'll do that four times for the first page, and then wait for the A button to be pressed:

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/states/story/story-state.asm:story-screen-page1}}
 {{#include ../../galactic-armada/src/main/states/story/story-state.asm:story-screen-page1}}
 ```

 Once the user presses the A button, we want to show the second page.
 To avoid any lingering "leftover" letters, we'll clear the background.
 All this function does is turn off the LCD, fill our background tilemap with the first tile, then turn back on the lcd.
 We've defined this function in the "src/main/utils/background.utils.asm" file:

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/utils/background-utils.asm:background-utils}}